MSSA Trial Rules

 - The Finals will be held in June of each year.

 - Western attire will be mandatory (western shirt with collar, cowboy hat or no hat, and jeans – no caps allowed)

-- Handlers who are MSSA members may earn points to qualify dogs for the Finals in any MSSA sanctioned trial held between July 1st to June 30th.
+- Handlers who are MSSA members may earn points to qualify dogs for the Finals in any MSSA sanctioned trial held during the current year.

-- All classes, including Open, Nursery, Intermediate, Novice, and Junior Hanlder are to be represented at the trial.
+- All classes, including Open, Nursery, Intermediate, Novice, and Junior Handler are to be represented at the trial.

 - Finals Champions will be calculated by points earned at the Finals Event.